RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Home.md

 Pages so far:

 ### For Users

 * [Encrypted Databases](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Encrypted-Databases) - How to use Encrypted Databases
 * [Keyboard shortcuts](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Keyboard-shortcuts) - The keyboard shortcuts present in DB4S
 * [Licensing](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Licensing) - How our licenses work
+* [Resizing Columns](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Resizing-Columns) - How to resize all of the columns in a table at the same time
 * [Silent mode installation on Windows](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Silent-Mode-installation-on-Windows) - How to install DB4S silently on Windows.
 Useful for easy deployment
 * [[SpatiaLite on Windows]] - The steps needed for installing the SpatiaLite extension to SQLite, on Windows
 * [Using Filters](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Using-the-Filters) - How to use the Filters in the Browse Data tab